Richmond Park: Novels

 Novelist Shena Mackay was commissioned by The Royal Parks to write a short story about Richmond Park named The Running of the Deer which was published in 2009.

 Anthony Horowitz's 2014 novel Moriarty, about Arthur Conan Doyle's character in his Sherlock Holmes stories, includes a scene set in Richmond Park.

+Poetry

+Joseph Coelho's 2017 poetry anthology Overheard in a Tower Block includes a poem for children, "Richmond Park".

 Non-fiction

 A Hind in Richmond Park by William Henry Hudson, published in 1922 and republished in 2006, is an extended natural history essay.
 It includes an account of his visits to Richmond Park and a particular occasion when a young girl was struck by a red deer when she tried to feed it an acorn.